Liu-Cheng/liu-cheng.github.io/_pages/about.md

 ## News
-- [June 2020] Shengwen Liang and Rick Lee won the Third Prize (FPGA Track) of the 2020 IEEE Low-Power Computer Vision Challenge (LPCVC).
+- [Jun 2020] Shengwen Liang and Rick Lee won the Third Prize (FPGA Track) of the 2020 IEEE Low-Power Computer Vision Challenge (LPCVC).
-- [July 2022] Haitong Huang, Erjing Luo, and Cangyuan Li in my group got the Third Place in DAC'22 SDC.
+- [Jul 2022] Haitong Huang, Erjing Luo, and Cangyuan Li in my group got the Third Place in DAC'22 SDC.
-- [Jan.
-2023] Our work "EnGN: A High-Throughput and Energy-Efficient Accelerator for Large Graph Neural Networks" won the Best Paper Award of TC'21.
+- [Jan 2023] Our work "EnGN: A High-Throughput and Energy-Efficient Accelerator for Large Graph Neural Networks" won the Best Paper Award of TC'21.
-- [June 2023] Congratulations!
+- [Jun 2023] Congratulations!
 Haitong Huang, Erjing Luo, and Guoyu Li got the Second Place in DAC'23 SDC.
-- [Nov, 2023] A HW/SW co-design framework for mixed-precision neural network acceleration on FPGAs is accepted by ICCAD'23.
-It is open sourced on github and we are adding LLM support to enable more intelligent code generation.
+- [Nov 2023] A HW/SW co-design framework for mixed-precision neural network acceleration on FPGAs (DeepBurning-MixQ) is accepted by ICCAD'23.
+We are adding LLM support to enable more intelligent code generation.
+The code is open sourced on github and welcome to try it.
-- [Mar, 2024] A multi-resolution fault injection framework for deep learning is accepted by TVLSI'24.
+- [Mar 2024] A multi-resolution fault injection framework for deep learning is accepted by TVLSI'24.
 It is well documented and validated sufficiently, and provides many convenient evaluation features that are typically required in fault-tolerant deep learning study.
 Check it on github.

 ## Fundings